alex-netkachov/pwd/README.md

 And I recently started using yaml as internal format for the files so the programmability is a piece of cake.

-./pwd.csx is an amalgamation of a few simple tools that I've developed while automatising my daily password managing tasks.
+`pwd` is an amalgamation of a few simple tools that I've developed while automatising my daily password managing tasks.
 It can be used simultaneously with openssl to encrypt and decrypt files, it checks the integrity of the passwords database, and it allows to view several files without needing to type the password